SilasBerger/taketok/README.md

 * `videoOutputDir`: Where `taketok` puts all downloaded videos
 * `whisperModel`: The whisper transcription model to be used (`tiny` | `base` | `small` | `medium` | `large`)

+## Usage Instructions
+_For all command line instructions in this section, make to have the virtualenv activated, which was previously created for you by the `setup.sh` script (e.g. `source ./venv/bin/activate` for UNIX-like systems)._

-### Step 3.1: Import source links
+### Importing source links
+The starting point for the process of importing and transcribing a videos is a list of source URLs - think of it as a download queue.
+Until there is a full graphical UI, the easiest way to import source URLs is as follows:

-Create a file `<taketok_home>/source-links.txt`, to which you can add any links to be imported into the database, one link per line.
-This is a temporary solution for getting source links into the DB until there is a UI.
+Create a file `<taketok_home>/source-links.<config-name>.txt`, to which you can add any links to be imported into the database, one link per line.
+Then, run the following command:

-With the virtual env activated (`source ./venv/bin/activate`), run

-`python insert_source_links_from_file.py`
+`python insert_source_links_from_file.py <config-name>`

-from the `dev` directory, to go through this file and insert all links not yet present in the database.
-This is hard-coded to the `default` configuration for now.
+from the `dev` directory, to go through this file and insert all links not yet present in the database corresponding to the specified config.
+If no `<config-name>` is given, this will default to the `default` configuration as usual.

-### Step 4: Run it!
-_With the virtual env activated (`source ./venv/bin/activate`)..._
+### Starting the API backend
+The Python REST API backend is where all the core logic resides, when it comes to interacting with TikTok or transcribing videos.
+This is also what will ultimately be left of the Python code, once the rest is migrated to Tauri / Rust.

+To launch the API backend, run the following command from the `src_python` directory:

+`python -m flask --app taketok_api run`

+### Importing videos
+* ✅ You have completed the setup instructions, including creating the config file?
+* ✅ You have imported some source links for your config of choice (e.g. `default)?
+* ✅ The REST API backend is running?

+Great, you can now start importing videos!
+Simply run

-* Run `python taketok.py` to launch `taketok` with the default config (`default.config.json`)
+* `python taketok.py` to launch `taketok` with the default config (`default.config.json`), or
-* Run `python taketok.py myOtherConfig` to launch `taketok` with a custom config called `myOtherConfig.config.json`
+* `python taketok.py myOtherConfig` to launch `taketok` with a custom config called `myOtherConfig.config.json`

-## Notes
+## Dev notes (this probably isn't particularly relevant to you...)
 * pip setup instructions for whisper didn't work, pip install command had to be `pip install git+https://github.com/openai/whisper.git`
 * whisper didn't run on the latest Python version (3.11), had to use 3.10 (latest stable)
+* had to create a fork of TikTokApi (git+https://github.com/SilasBerger/TikTok-Api@41b507d9e04326dd20d86ae6c050ed54af4feef3) because there was an issue with the asyncio event loop, once I started using Flask